John-Kostick/vzome-sharing/_posts/2022-03-15-60-gon field-Octahedral-Dome-12-18-15.md

 [github]: <https://github.com/John-Kostick/vzome-sharing/tree/main/2022/03/15/12-18-15-60-gon field-Octahedral-Dome/>
 {% endcomment %}

-  Various ways that domes can be constructed.
+  Various ways that domes can be constructed with vZome.
 [Geodesic Domes](https://en.wikipedia.org/wiki/Geodesic_dome) are mostly defined and/or built with icosahedral symmetry.
 They can be seen as a subdivision of icosahedron, like this.

 <vzome-viewer style="width: 100%; height: 100vh;"
        src="https://John-Kostick.github.io/vzome-sharing/2022/04/06/09-01-05-30-gon-field-geodesicvZome/30-gon-field-geodesicvZome.vZome" >